Bring Your Own Device

 For students that do not have a device, forget their device, or choose not to bring one, in formal BYOD projects, classrooms will have approximately 20 devices available for students use.

-Inspiring Education and the upcoming new curriculum in Alberta Schools in 2016 or 2017 calls for an increase in leveraging technology for learning.
+Inspiring Education and the upcoming new curriculum in Alberta Schools in 2019 calls for an increase in leveraging technology for learning.
 Alberta Education has released the Learning and Technology Policy Framework for school divisions to plan for the greater integration with technology.